open-competency-library/software-development/architecture/serverless1.md

 title: Serverless Developer 1
 parent: Architecture
 nav_order: 7
+description: A developer who can work with the Serverless framework to build scalable back-ends.
 ---
-# Serverless Developer 1

-A developer who can work with the Serverless framework to build scalable back-ends.

 ## Master the following skills:

 - Write Lambda functions that perform short-running tasks